aligamon/nhanesDM/README.md

   - Encode categorical features using OneHotEncoder.
   - Scale numerical features using StandardScaler.

-- Feature Engineering:

-  - Combine scaled numerical and encoded categorical features into a single feature matrix X.

 - Model Training:

   - Split the data into training and testing sets.
-  - Train a Logistic Regression model and a Random Forest model.
-  - Train a neural network using Keras.
+  - Train a Random Forest model and neural network using Keras.

 - Model Evaluation:
   - Evaluate the performance of each model using classification reports.